Sche7/SudokuSolver/README.md

 4 9 3 8 2 5 1 7 6
 0 7 0 4 9 3 8 5 2
 ```
-where <strong>0</strong> represents empty cells, see also '/tests/board_1.txt'.
+where <strong>0</strong> represents empty cells, see also `SudokuSolver/core/boards` for examples.
 Given an input file, you can compute a solution by executing:<br>
 <code>solve *<strong>input_filepath</strong>* </code><br><br>
 It is also possible to execute <code>solve</code> iteratively over multiple input files:<br>
 <code>solve *<strong>input_filepath_1</strong>* *<strong>input_filepath_2</strong>* *<strong>input_filepath_3</strong>* ... </code><br>